basilegithub/Multiple-Polynomial-Quadratic-Sieve-C/README.txt

 Here are the next steps:

-- I still have to implement many features : adding block Lanczos algorithm for the linear algebra step, use double large prime variation.
+- I still have to implement one last feature : adding block Lanczos algorithm for the linear algebra.

 - I have to continue cleaning up the code.